How To Change WordPress Post Authors

-To change the author name displayed on all of your own posts to something else, all you have to do is change your public display name (nickname) in your User Profile section.
-(Note: the method below will change the author name that shows on all your posts)
+If you want to change the author name displayed on all posts you have authored to something else, all you have to do is change your public display name (nickname) in your User Profile settings.
+(Note: this will change the name that shows on all your posts)

-You can get to the Profile screen a number of ways:
+You can get to the Profile screen using various methods:

-#1 – You can log into the Admin and click on Users > All Users …
+#1 – You can log into your Admin dashboard and click on Users > All Users …

 (WP Users Menu – All Users)

-Next, hover over your profile name and click Edit …
+Place your mouse over your user profile and click Edit …

-#2 – You can also click on Users > Your Profile from the WP Dashboard menu …
+#2 – Log into the Admin and click on Users > Your Profile …

 (Users – Your Profile)

-#3 – You can also click on the ‘Howdy, Your Site Name’ tab at the top of your admin toolbar and select Edit My Profile …
+#3 – You can also click on the ‘Howdy, Your Site Name’ tab on the top right-hand corner of your administration toolbar and select Edit My Profile …

-Using any of the above methods will bring you to the Profile screen …
+Any of the above methods will bring you to the Profile area …

 Your profile will now be updated with your new nickname …

-Tip: Use this method to change the name associated with your posts if you were set up with the username “admin” when your WordPress site was installed …
+Use this method to change the name displayed on your posts if you were assigned the username “admin” when your WordPress site was originally installed …

-(Edit User Profile screen – Name settings – Username)
+(WP Profile area – Name settings – Username)

-To learn more about how to update the WordPress user profile, see this step-by-step tutorial:
+If you need help with how to edit your WordPress user profile, refer to this step-by-step tutorial:

-Method #2 – Assign Posts In WordPress To Other Authors
+Method #2 – Assigning Posts In WordPress To Other Users

-If you allow multiple users to publish content on your site, then you can assign posts to users as follows:
+If you allow multiple users to publish content on your WordPress site, then you can assign posts to different users as follows:

-First, make sure that whoever you intend to assign as the author:
+First, make sure that whoever you plan to assign as the author: